 Why are there so many bigger bodybuilders today?
 When Dorian Yates dominated Olympia in the 1990s, people thought this was as good as possible.
 They couldn’t imagine anyone being more significant and ripped than this freak of nature.
-Then along came Ronnie Coleman and changed all that.
+Then along came Ronnie Coleman who changed all that.
 Now, only long-time bodybuilding fans even remember Yates.
 His physique was superb, but it wouldn’t hold up in a 2021 lineup.

 Instead, Dorian thought about the sport and applied every lesson he could.
 Whenever new information came along, he incorporated it into his routine.
-But despite all that, Yates still couldn’t compete with today’s crop of top stars.
+But despite all that, Yates still couldn’t compete with today’s top stars.
 They’re all just so much bigger and freakier.

 Bodybuilders have been using anabolic substances for the last sixty years at least.
 So blaming chemicals makes little sense.
 Of course, it always plays a role, but it’s minor compared to the other factors we outline below.
 So what’s happened?
 Why are today’s bodybuilders so much bigger?